dsriseah/ursys-min/README.md

 URSYS MIN (`ursys-min`) is a minimal version of [URSYS](https://github.com/dsriseah/ursys), a javascript framework for developing learning sciences web applications.
+It mirrors the file structure of its parent to make it easy to copy selected modules.

 This package is designed to interoperate with legacy apps that do not support ESM or Typescript.
+The `@build-ursys-min.sh` shell script basically runs `esbuild` to transpile CJS and ESM versions of browser and server modules.
+The parent URSYS framework's extra services (e.g. addons, SNA, dev servers) are not included, but can be copy-pasted

 ## Tested Requirements